 Description

-Flies filling a kitchen; grackles filling the branches of a tree; a bruise blooming over skin: in Shedding Season, nature is a force that constantly threatens to overwhelm those who would keep it in check.
+A kitchen hums with flies.
+Grackles fill the branches of a tree.
+A bruise blooms over skin.
+In Shedding Season, nature threatens to overwhelm those who would keep it in check.
 Instead, Morton explores what it means to refuse the language of dominance, to recognize oneself as a small part of an impossibly complex ecosystem.
-From this vantage, insects’ legs can form a chorus and violence can be worked like a bow against an instrument, attempting beauty.
-In turn, a house can become a trap; a family a threat; and the notion of salvation something you can drown in.
-In Shedding Season, a broken narrative follows cycles of violence and ecological degradation across generations, illuminating the ways in which our relationships – with others, ourselves, and our environments – define us even as we define them.
+From this vantage, insect legs form a chorus and violence is worked like a bow against an instrument, attempting beauty.
+In turn, a house becomes a trap, a family a threat, and the notion of salvation something you can drown in.
+In these poems, a broken narrative follows cycles of violence and ecological degradation across generations, illuminating the ways in which our relationships—with others, our environments, and ourselves—define us even as we define them.